ocaml/ocamlbuild/manual/manual.md

 Ocamlbuild does all its work in a single `_build` directory, to help keep your source directory clean.
 Targets are therefore built inside `_build`.
-It will generally add a symbolic link for the last-built target in the user directory, but if a target does not appear after being built, chances are it is in `_build`.
+It will generally add a symbolic link for the requested target in the user directory, but if a target does not appear after being built, chances are it is in `_build`.